See my guide on how to use an Instant Pot.

 Servings: 4 servings

 This recipe for Instant Pot Corn on the Cob makes perfectly tender sweet corn.
-Pressure cooker corn on the cob is quick, easy and foolproof!
+Pressure cooker corn on the cob is a quick, easy, hands-off way to cook corn.
+Enjoy it with all of your favorite summer meals!

 Ingredients